Skip to product information

 Sale Sold out

-Janus is like vetiver is to my perfumery (and perfumery in general): both everywhere, at the beginning of everything, and therefore also nowhere at all, really—not in many notes lists even if it comes first in each of my formulas.
-It’s endlessly adaptable and constantly capable of assisting me toward the outcomes I want, and it’s therefore vetiver is just ubiquitous enough as to go largely unnoticed in my work unless I point it out, which I only rarely do.
+Or, Janus is like vetiver is to my perfumery (and perfumery in general): everywhere, at the beginning of everything, and therefore also nowhere at all, really—not in many notes lists even if it comes first in almost all of my formulas.
+Veither is endlessly adaptable and constantly capable of assisting me toward the outcomes I want to achieve in my work.
+And therefore vetiver is just ubiquitous enough as to go largely unnoticed unless I point it out—which I only rarely have.

-So as the Romans worshipped Janus during new beginnings, I’m evoking Janus now as I release the first of a new set of work for Chronotope I’m calling the Neon Series—a cycle of single-material studies highlighting some of my favorite aspects found in unique botanicals.
+So as the Romans worshipped Janus during new beginnings, I’m evoking Janus now as I release the first of a new cycle of pieces for Chronotope called the Neon Series—studies highlighting some of my favorite aspects found in unique botanicals and perfume genres.
 I’m even bringing fireworks for occasion.

-This wearing experience in effect performs the duality of the godhead—thereby also making its wearer complicit in & captive to that performance.
-Or to put it more bluntly: when Janus EdP is worn on skin, you, the wearer, becomes that transition’s embodiment.
+This wearing experience, in effect, performs the duality of the perfume’s namesake godhead—thereby also making its wearer a hostage of that performance.
+Or to put it more bluntly, when Janus EdP is worn on skin, you, its wearer, become that duality’s embodiment.

 Notes include: cucumber, marjoram, magnolia, violet, geranium, vetiver, fireworks